Frostao/twitter/README.md

 - [X] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 - [X] User can pull to refresh.

+The following **additional** features are implemented:
+- [X] User does not need to leave the application in order to login, instead, the user can login within the app through a webview.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: